theg4sh/dycpu/README.md

 Control tool for IoT devices to manage online cpu in depends on system load.
 ## Why?
 In short, less working temperature.<br/>
-E.g. Odroid XU4 have 8 cores and it will use cooler when temperature get equals to 68℃.<br/>
+E.g. Odroid XU4 have 8 cores and it using the cooler when temperature get equals to 68℃.<br/>
 In avg, it happends in ~1 min for a 10s.<br/>
 Using DyCPU allows to decrease that region to 57℃ and, as result of disabled cpu, reduce the power consumption.